Yemen

 Yemeni embassies or consulates abroad.
 All visitors to Yemen are required to obtain

-the Agent for necessary visas to be arranged.
+passports are taken by the agent for necessary visas to be arranged.

 The Yemeni government rigidly enforces restrictions on prior travel to Israel, and